Pixel-0/quotes/README.md

 ##BDD
 This application enables the the user to input their favorite hacker quote and post it.
--Type in the quote.
+- Type in the quote.
--Add their name and date.
+- Add their name and date.
--Allows them to upvote or downvote a quote
+- Allows them to upvote or downvote a quote
--Allows users to delete a post.
+- Allows users to delete a post.

 ## Setup/Installation Requirements
 Open your terminal